The Jewish Home: Candidate list (25th Knesset)

 The party failed to pass the electoral threshold.

 Dissolution

-The Jewish Home central committee voted to dissolve the party on 20 August 2023 and merged with the Religious Zionist Party to become a single party, National Religious Party–Religious Zionism.
+The Jewish Home announced in early August 2023 that Moshe and Religious Zionist Party leader Bezalel Smotrich had signed an agreement to merge their respective parties, with the name of the party expected to be The National Religious - Religious Zionism Party.
+The Jewish Home central committee voted to dissolve the party on 20 August 2023.

+Moshe and Smotrich were in talks about a merger between the two parties since May 2023.

 Aftermath

 In August 2024, Yossi Brodny announced that he was joining Yisrael Beiteinu.

 Other members joined Otzma Yehudit, New Hope and Shas.

-In 2025, several former Yamina members were reported to have assisted in registering a new political party for former prime minister Naftali Bennett, referred to in the media as "Bennett 2026".
+In 2025, several former Yamina members were reported to have assisted in registering a new political party for former prime minister Naftali Bennett, referred to in the media as "Bennett 2026."

 Ideology

 The party primarily represented Modern Orthodox as well as Chardal Jews.
 For many years, this community has been politically fractured.
 In the 2013 elections, the party was led by Naftali Bennett, a charismatic high-tech millionaire, who appealed to both religious and secular Israelis.
 The party's pro-settlement message and Bennett's personal appeal helped it increase popularity among a broader segment of the population.
 The attention that Bennett received also apparently had an effect on Likud's 2013 election strategy, pushing it to the right.
 Along with Yesh Atid, the Jewish Home surged in popularity by promising to end the controversial system of draft exemptions given to many ultra-Orthodox seminary students, and to "ease the burden" on middle-class Israelis who serve in the military, work, and pay taxes.
 These two parties became the two largest coalition parties in Prime Minister Netanyahu's government, and leaders of both parties were able to force Netanyahu to promise that the ultra-Orthodox political parties will not be in the new coalition.
 Despite Bennett's alliance with Yesh Atid leader Yair Lapid on many domestic issues, the two differ sharply over peace efforts and settlement building.
 Bennett is opposed to the creation of a Palestinian state, and has called for Israel to annex Area C of the West Bank and offer citizenship to the Palestinians living there.
 Their alliance ended during their time as coalition partners, before the 2015 Israeli legislative election.

 Most of the party's candidates for the 2015 elections were opposed to same-sex marriage.
 Some of the remarks made by its candidates have been called homophobic by Yair Lapid; Zehava Gal-On and Mickey Rosenthal also criticized the comments.
 Despite this, in a 2016 poll conducted for the Hiddush organization, 57% of Jewish Home voters said they back same-sex marriage or partnerships.

 The party was considered to be part of the national camp in Israeli politics, a group of political parties that share nationalist views and often form governments together.